-Lastly, I would like to thank our Customers, Shareholders and Community Organisations for their continued support in making this success possible.
-By banking with us, you have helped to provide over \$1.3million in grants/sponsorships which have been reinvested back into our local community.
+Most importantly, I would like to thank our Customers, Shareholders and Community Organisations for their continued support in making this success possible.
+By banking with Community Bank Wandin-Seville, you have helped to provide over \$1.4 million in grants/ sponsorships which have been reinvested back into our local community.